 The carpet riding polar bear Crash randomly faces in "Ice Station Bandicoot" is recycled from the prototype version of the level, where it would have been an enemy on platforming area below.

 The final ending in which Crunch is inexplicably knocked out and unbrainwashed next to Crash abides by an earlier scripted ending in which Crash directly fights Crunch and Cortex smashes his control panel in a fit.
 In the boss of the game itself you spend most of the time hitting Cortex, with Crunch still conscious by the end of the battle, leaving the ending making less sense.

 The Other Darrin: Debi Derryberry plays Coco Bandicoot from this game onwards.
 Corey Burton also plays N Gin and N Tropy.

-As this early test animation demonstrates, The Wrath of Cortex was meant to be far more revolutionary under Mark Cerny's direction, taking on free roaming elements akin to those later seen in Crash Twinsanity.
+As this early test animation demonstrates, The Wrath of Cortex was meant to be more revolutionary under Mark Cerny's direction, taking on a more wide open level design.
 After a fall out with Cerny however, VU handed the project over to Traveller's Tales, asking for a more conventional Crash platformer in a twelve month deadline.
 Developers still toyed with Cerny's ideas beforehand however, remains of unused areas and concepts actually still exist in the final version's memory (and in cases such as "Crash and Burn" and "Ice Station Bandicoot" were disguised inside the final more conventional level designs).
 Traveller's Tales director Jon Burton made note of Cerny's original plans:

 Other features such as a multiplayer mode and in-level mini bosses were also considered, but quickly dropped.